serde-rs/serde-rs.github.io/src/codegen.md

 # Setting up codegen

-Serde provides code generation to generate implementations of the `Serialize` and `Deserialize` traits for structs defined in your crate, allowing them to be used conveniently with all of Serde's data formats.
+Serde provides code generation to generate implementations of the `Serialize` and `Deserialize` traits for data structures defined in your crate, allowing them to be used conveniently with all of Serde's data formats.

-**You only need codegen if your code is using `#[derive(Serialize, Deserialize)]`**
+**You only need codegen if your code is using `#[derive(Serialize, Deserialize)]`.**

 Codegen is based on Rust's `#[derive]` mechanism, just like what you would use to automatically derive implementations of the built-in `Clone`, `Copy`, or `Debug` traits.
-It is able to generate implementations for most structs including ones with elaborate generic types or trait bounds.
+It is able to generate implementations for most structs and enums including ones with elaborate generic types or trait bounds.
 On rare occasions, for an especially convoluted type you may need to [implement the traits manually](custom-serialization.md).

-Note that this requires a compiler of version 1.15 or newer.
+These derives require a Rust compiler version 1.15 or newer.

 Here is the `Cargo.toml`: